 The chaplaincy service offers a message of hope, reconciliation and healing delivered with dignity and respect

 Each prison has a local coordinating chaplain.
-A principal chaplain is based at Yatala Labour Prison.
+The Principal Chaplain is based at Yatala Labour Prison.

-There are around 35 accredited chaplains working with the prisons across the state.
+There are around 70 accredited chaplains working in the various prisons across the state.

 The prison chaplaincy offers:

 - pastoral care – a listening and support services for prisoners and staff